-\\Please refer to student acceptable use policy for guidelines concerning proper use of school technologies, email, and internet
+Please refer to Responsible Use Policy for guidelines concerning proper use of school technologies, email, and internet.

 SCHOOL SAFETY

 The safety of students is a serious concern at all times.
 To assure the safety of students while attending school or under school supervision, school buildings and equipment, including buses, will be regularly inspected for health, fire, and safety hazards.